 - Personalization - largely based on the language and location of the search

-The most recent edition of the Local Search Ranking factors survey shows that focusing on Google My Business and reviews alone account for almost half of your local map pack ranking.
-However, you have to do more than just manage GMB and reviews in order to get the most impactful rankings signals for your business.
-Let’s start with Google My Business.
+The most recent edition of the Local Search Ranking factors survey shows that focusing on optimizing your Google Business Profile and reviews now account for over half of your local map pack ranking.
+However, you have to do more than this in order to get the most impactful rankings signals and drive more conversions for your business.
+Let’s start with Google Local Pack.

-How to Rank Higher On Google In 2021
+How to Rank Higher on Google in 2022

-There are dozens of features and fields in Google My Business.
+There are dozens of features and fields in Google Business Profile.
 In order to set your business up for local ranking success, you shouldn’t skip anything.
 Businesses should complete every field accurately, including as much detail about the actual location as possible.

-For the purpose of this article, we’ll focus on the top 3 most impactful elements of your Google My Business profile.
+For the purpose of this article, we’ll focus on the top 10 most impactful elements of your Google Business Profile.

 Ideally you want to choose the most specific category.
 For example, Italian Restaurant will be more relevant and specific than Restaurant.
 We’d also suggest researching some of your known and unknown local and global competitors.
 See what category they have selected to help determine where your business will compete.
 With the help of location marketing platforms you can organize the categories for all your locations with only a few clicks.
 Find out more here.

-Keywords in Your Location Name on Google My Business
+2. Keywords in the Title of Your Google Business Profile

 Should you add keywords to your location name to improve your ranking on Google?
-Only if these appear in your legal business name as it’s against GMB guidelines to add modifiers to your listing name.
+Only if these appear in your legal business name as it’s against Google Business Profile guidelines to add modifiers to your listing name.
 If you don’t have any relevant keywords in your legal business name, is there anything you can do about this ranking factor?
-Other than legally changing your name, adding any other keywords to your name on Google My Business could put you at risk for suspension.
+Other than legally changing your name, adding any other keywords to your name on Google Business Profile could put you at risk for suspension.

 If your business ever goes through a rebrand, consider how you can surface the importance of naming from a digital perspective to internal teams.
 You can help influence future conversations and decisions around naming by stressing the importance this has to online visibility.